Mainland, Orkney: Geography

 The island is relatively densely populated and has much fertile farmland.
 The bulk of the Mainland is west of Kirkwall and is low-lying, with coastal cliffs to the north and west and two sizeable bodies of freshwater, the lochs of Stenness and Harray.

 The eastern part of the Mainland is shaped like the letter "W", the easternmost peninsula being known as Deerness.
 To the south, causeways called Churchill Barriers connect the island to Burray and South Ronaldsay via Lamb Holm and Glimps Holm.

 Mainland effectively provides the core of the Orkney Islands, linking the northern members of the archipelago with the southern ones.
 At the east, and west ends, islands proceed to the north and south, somewhat in the shape of an "X".
 The western part of the island is part of the Hoy and West Mainland National Scenic Area, one of 40 in Scotland.

 The population in 2011 was recorded as 17,162, an increase of just over 12% on the 2001 population of 15,315.
+By 2022 the population had grown to 17,779.